vignat/vignat.github.io/survey.md

 ### Summary

-In June of the year 2016, we asked multiple members of the networking community by the means of several mailing lists and personal correspondence.
+In February of the year 2016, we asked multiple members of the networking community by the means of several mailing lists and personal correspondence.
 We got 16 responses to a short series of questions.

 The first section was about priorities; from five options, respondents had to assign high/medium/low priority, while keeping at least one option on low priority.
 They also had the option to ask for one feature as free-form text.